Originate/guide/android-practices.md

 }
 ```

-Each of the 9,999 times you do the `set.contains(...)`, the JVM has to iterate over _the entire String_ in order to hash it.
+Each of the 9,999 times you do the `set.contains(...)`, the JVM has to iterate over _the entire String_ in order to generate a `hashCode()` for it.
 When your String is "hello world", that's not a problem.
 When your String is a 50KB JSON payload, it gets a bit more costly.

 Obviously, use a `HashSet<String>` when necessary - but always be aware of the code that you write and the impact it has on the system.

 ###Autoboxing/Unboxing

 While hardly a requirement, consider using Android's hand-written SparseArray classes ([SparseArray](http://developer.android.com/reference/android/util/SparseArray.html), [SparseBooleanArray](http://developer.android.com/reference/android/util/SparseBooleanArray.html), [SparseIntArray](http://developer.android.com/reference/android/util/SparseIntArray.html), and [SparseLongArray](http://developer.android.com/reference/android/util/SparseLongArray.html)).
-These classes map a primitive int to Objects, booleans, ints, and longs, respectively.
+These classes map a primitive `int` to `Object`s, `boolean`s, `int`s, and `long`s, respectively.

-These avoid the slightly costly problem of the JVM having to autobox/unbox primitives when inserting/obtaining them from Sets and Maps.
+These avoid the costly problem of the JVM having to autobox/unbox primitives when inserting/obtaining them from Sets and Maps.
 The tradeoff is that these data structures are not random access - they use binary search, so access is O(log n) versus a HashMap's O(1).

 ###Images and Bitmaps